Now Reading

 Image Source: Mubi

-Yasuzo Masamura is one of the most important post-war Japanese filmmakers, although he is relatively unknown in the West.
-He has made movies in different genres.
+Yasuzo Masamura is one of the most important post-war Japanese filmmakers, although he’s relatively unknown in the West.
+He’s made movies in different genres.
 Giants and Toys (1958) was one of his most celebrated works, a satire on Japan’s post-war economic boom.
-Masamura’s Blind Beast was a visually arresting erotic horror whose aesthetic design was influenced by the era’s European arthouse horror.
-The narrative is based on renowned Japanese author Edogawa Ranpo’s short story.
-It revolves around an artist’s model named Aki.
-She gets abducted by a psychopathic sculptor and is imprisoned in his bleak and cavernous studio.
+Blind Beast was a visually arresting erotic horror whose aesthetic design was influenced by the era’s European arthouse horror.
+The story is based on renowned Japanese author Edogawa Ranpo’s short story.
+It revolves around an artist model named Aki.
+Abducted by a psychopathic sculptor, she’s imprisoned in his bleak and cavernous studio.

-Blind Beast is a strange, if not an outlandish film, that takes a simple premise and stretches it to include plenty of disturbing moments.
-The story stops making sense after a point, and delves deeper into the surrealistic terrain.
+Blind Beast is a strange, if not outlandish film, that takes a simple premise and stretches it to include plenty of disturbing moments.
+The story stops making sense after a point and delves deeper into the surreal.
 The eerie, claustrophobic atmosphere might exhaust viewers after a point.
-But it’s mandatory viewing for anyone interested in subversive horror/fantasy flicks.
+But it’s mandatory viewing for anyone interested in subversive horror/fantasy movies.

 18. Tag (2015)

 Similar to Takashi Miike, Sion Sono can make restrained dramas as well as blood-soaked extreme horrors.
-While I am not a big fan of both these filmmakers’ extreme horror flicks, Sono’s grim and playful horror Tag is an exception.
-The film opens with a seemingly mundane scenario of a timid student Mitsuko travelling in a school bus with her friends.
+While I’m not a big fan of both these filmmakers’ extreme horror movies, his grim and playful Tag is an exception.
+The film opens with a seemingly mundane scenario of a timid student Mitsuko traveling in a school bus with her friends.
 Out of nowhere, something monstrous emerges and rips off the bus.
 Mitsuko is the sole survivor of the massacre, and she runs away in terror.
 But things get increasingly weird as Mitsuko leaps into different nightmarish scenarios.

-For all its strangeness, Sono delivers a clever movie that deals with objectification of women and glorification of trauma.
+For all its strangeness, Sono delivers a clever movie that deals with the objectification of women and the glorification of trauma.
 The fractured narrative structure and multiple scenarios of exploitative horror might confuse viewers.
-But gradually, Sono provides an explanation to the surreal journey of Mitsuko.
-Overall, Tag is an existential horror piece which consistently shocks and surprises.
+But gradually, Sono provides an explanation for the surreal journey of Mitsuko.
+Tag is an existential horror piece that consistently shocks and surprises.

 17. Dark Water (2002)

 Four years after his successful adaptation of Koji Suzuki’s novel The Ring, writer/director Hideo Nakata opted to adapt Suzuki’s short story Dark Water.
 Thankfully, Dark Water rightly replicated the unnerving horror atmosphere of Ring.
-The tale revolves around Yoshimi and her six-year old daughter Ikuko.
-The impending divorce trial of Yoshimi forces her to look for a place to earn full-custody of her daughter.
+The tale revolves around Yoshimi and her 6-year-old daughter Ikuko.
+The impending divorce trial of Yoshimi forces her to look for a place to earn full custody of her daughter.
 Yoshimi tries to secure a job and eventually finds a place in an old, gloomy apartment building.
 However, a mysterious little girl from the upstairs flat almost ruins the mother and daughter’s life.

 16. Kuroneko (1968)